An independent ‘think-&-do’ tank dedicated to supporting the UK’s creative, cultural & heritage ecosystem

 We work with a wide range of stakeholders, including creative firms, cultural institutions, local authorities, universities, trade unions, funders, parliaments and national governments.

-Just some of our clients & partners include…
+Some of our clients & partners include…

 Live Projects